 *USAA is not eligible for official ranking with J.D.
 Power due to eligibility restrictions

 USAA may be a good choice for policyholders who are active-duty military members or veterans.
-The company exclusively sells insurance to military members and their eligible families, but if you meet the criteria, USAA may be able to provide you with auto insurance at well below the Houston area’s average premiums.
+The company exclusively sells insurance to military members and their eligible families, and if you meet the criteria, USAA may be able to provide you with auto insurance that is well below the Houston area’s average premiums.
 The company also consistently receives high scores from J.D Power, although it is not eligible for official ranking due to its eligibility restrictions.

 Cheapest car insurance in Houston

 Cost is often a concern when shopping for auto insurance.
-Based on our research, some of the largest, cheapest auto insurance providers on average are:
+Based on our research, some of the largest, cheapest auto insurance providers in Houston are:

 |Insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

 As shown, Geico offers the cheapest average full and minimum coverage premium.
 However, just because a company’s coverage is a bit more expensive — like AMTrust Financial — does not mean that it is not a good company.
 Cost is not the only factor that you might want to consider when choosing your car insurance company.
 You may want to think about a company’s customer service ratings, available discounts, digital tools and coverage offerings as well.

 Houston insurance requirements